-As of Dec As of December 31,
+As of December 31,

 2024 2023

-(In \$ m nillions)
+(In \$ m illions)

 Finished goods 1,605 1,604

 Work-in-process 119 160

 Raw materials and supplies 560 593

 Total 2,284 2,357

 7. Investments in Affiliates

 Entities in which the Company has an investment accounted for under the equity method of accounting or equity investments without readily determinable fair values are considered affiliates; any transactions or balances with such companies are considered affiliate transactions.